rioobod/read-me-generator/readMe.md

   * [Questions](#questions)

   ## Installation:
-   Clone the repo.
-Then run npm intall to get inquirer dependencies.
-Navigate to root project folder in the terminal or git bash.
+   Clone the repo to your computer.
+Navigate to the root project folder in the terminal.
+Run npm intall to get inquirer dependencies.
 Then run node index.js

   ## Usage:
    Use the application to generate a README file from your terminal.

   ## License
+   MIT

   ## Contributing:
   ## Credits:
+   https://courses.bootcampspot.com/ - for module 9 portfolio generator;

   ## Tests:
   ## Questions